Return Fees can be applied when setting up the Return Policy.

 - Toggle each fee type to define whether to add tax to it or not.

-- Click on the save icon.
+- Click on the save icon to save your changes.

 To define fee taxation for specific policy rules: